ALFiX01/ASX-Hub/README.md

 ## Getting Started

-To run the optimizer is easy, all you need to do is double click AssistantX.bat and run it as admin
+To run the optimizer is easy, all you need to do is double click ASX Hub.exe and run it as admin

 ### Warning